 A project to overhaul records management processes, aptly titled “Get to the Point,” LOTT envisioned a centralized, legally compliant record storage system with advanced search capabilities to improve efficiency.

 - Manual processes to manage rapidly growing electronic content repositories

 - Variety of management and storage processes and file structures across internal departments and individual staff members

-- Difficult and time-consuming search efforts to identify the right record within various departmental file structures for both internal staff and fulfillment of Public Records Act (RCW 42.56) requests
+- Difficult and time-consuming search efforts to identify the right record within various departmental file structures for both internal staff and fulfilment of Public Records Act (RCW 42.56) requests

 - Inconsistencies in the management of document life cycles across the organization

 - Faster and more comprehensive fulfillment of Public Records Act requests

 - Reduced time spent by staff on searching for records needed to accomplish their jobs

 - Leveraged existing SharePoint system that improved adoption across the organization and integrated multiple systems together

 - Increased user adoption and lessened additional training due to retaining the familiar SharePoint user experience

 "The key was RecordPoint leveraging the existing SharePoint experience, continuing the momentum that we had built.
 User adoption was important.
 They didn’t create another silo for us, which was appealing."

 LOTT has a small and agile team dedicated to managing records across the organization.
 As it evaluated seven vendors to help fulfill its vision, the only vendor that fully met its needs was RecordPoint.
 Natalie Windle, LOTT’s Public Records Officer, pointed out that the “key was RecordPoint leveraging the existing SharePoint experience, continuing the momentum that we had built.
 User adoption was important.
 They didn’t create another silo for us, which was appealing.”